RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #707, #708, #709, #710

+Switched over from iTerm to Hyper as a terminal to prepare a switch to my stream PC which will be on Windows 10 so I need a terminal that is used across both of my main machines.
+Hyper seemed like the right choice and I spent a lot of time setting up my shortcuts and my visuals.
+VIM needed a complete overhaul in its coloring.
+So I did all that.

 ## #698, #699, #700, #701, #702, #703, #704, #705, #706

 Setup the actual grabbing of the twitch authentication token and use it to